surfiniaburger/NASA-Bird/api/README.md

 Key Technologies Used:

-Flask
-Redis
-AutoScraper
+-Flask
+-Redis
+-AutoScraper
-WebSocket for real-time updates
+-WebSocket for real-time updates
-SendGrid for email communication
+-SendGrid for email communication
-Transformers library for text summarization Flask-Login for user authentication
+-Transformers library for text -summarization

-Challenges we ran into
+## Challenges we ran into
 Building "Perse" posed various challenges, including:

 Integration Complexity: Integrating multiple modules, such as educational AI, space photos, and AutoScraper, required meticulous coordination.
 Real-time Updates: Implementing real-time updates through WebSocket posed challenges in ensuring seamless communication between the server and clients.
-User Authentication: Developing a secure and user-friendly authentication system with Flask-Login presented complexities.

 Accomplishments that we're proud of
 Despite the challenges, "Perse" has achieved several accomplishments:

 Robust Functionality: The application seamlessly combines diverse features, providing users with a comprehensive educational experience.
 Real-time Interaction: Successfully implementing real-time updates enhances user engagement and keeps them informed instantly.
-User Authentication: Establishing a secure user authentication system ensures personalized feedback and a tailored experience.

 ## What we learned
 The development of "Perse" has been a learning journey: